BrianSemiglia/DeclarativeCocoa/README.md

 A relationship would look something like this:

+    // The use of class methods prevents accessing/mutating instance variables that are outside of the provided scope.
     + (DCRelationship *)relationshipBetweenSendBar:(DCSendBar *)sendBar andToolBar:(UIView *)toolbar {

         DCRelationship *relationship = [[DCRelationship alloc] init];